 Ya, no thank you.
 But she reassured me I’d be able to go out in public immediately, so I took a giant leap and started monthly Sensi peels.
 A milder peel that would brighten and strengthen my skin and stimulate natural collagen.
 I just sounded really smart.

 What on earth is this intense pain light Kyla…in a nutshell, it’s a laser that sends strong pulses of light into the skin to repair different types of damage.
 Be it “sun spots”, “age spots”, fine lines, rosacea, broken capillaries, or acne.
 I have a boatload of freckles.
-As a kid they were adorable, but as a 40 year old woman, well, they just look splotchy.
-Basically they zap your face with this evil machine and a few days later, you notice the brown spots become darker and then they just disappear like magic.
+As a kid they were adorable, but as a woman with 40-year-old skin, well, they just look splotchy.
+Basically, they zap your face with this evil machine and a few days later, you notice the brown spots become darker, and then they just disappear like magic.

 During the IPL treatment, I was laying down with goggles on to protect my eyes.
 My aesthetician gave me cool air to blow on the area being zapped (I also used the blower for the laser hair removal).
 Both procedures are uncomfortable, but the cool air helps numb the area being zapped.
 Does it hurt?
 Imagine pulling a thick rubber band back and snapping it as hard as you can on your face.
 That is the feeling of IPL.
 It’s not horrible, but it’s not awesome either.
 BTDubs, hair removal doesn’t hurt as much.
 After the procedure, you cannot go out in the sun.
 (This goes for chemical peels as well, so plan accordingly if going on vacation.)